-In Costa Rica, the general rules for flying drones are as follows:
+In Costa Rica, the general drone regulations are as follows:

-Once you are registered and have proof, you understand the rule, you can look forward to filming long beautiful sequences of Costa Rica’s natural beauty.
+Once you have the Costa Rica drone registration and understand the rule, you can fly your drone and film long beautiful sequences of Costa Rica’s natural beauty.
 The more expensive your drone is, the longer it can stay in the air.
 Most high-end drones can fly between 25 to 31 minutes, and some professional-grade quadcopters can stay in the air for as long as 50 minutes.
 This enlightening article has more information about maximum flight times for drones.

 There are also slight differences about where and how you can use a drone depending on whether you are using the footage for recreational or commercial purposes.
 It is particularly important to determine if you need to fly over one of Costa Rica’s many national parks.